pattyoikawa/PEPRMT-Tidal/README.md

 # PEPRMT-Tidal
 PEPRMT-Tidal is a one-dimensional process-based model that predicts gross primary productivity, ecosystem respiration and methane exchange in tidal wetlands at the daily time step

-This repo contains all the files needed to run PEPRMT-Tidal, an updated version of the PEPRMT model This model is described in detail in Oikawa et al. In prep
+This repo contains all the files needed to run PEPRMT-Tidal, an updated version of the PEPRMT model.
+This model is described in detail in Oikawa et al. In prep

 About the model: